Nexmo/nexmo-developer/_documentation/voice/voice-api/code-snippets/play-an-audio-stream-into-a-call.md

 # Play an audio stream into a call

-This Code Snippet plays an audio stream into the specified call.
+This code snippet plays an audio stream into the specified call.

 ## Example